List on Bids44 →

 Maintenance Cost Breakdown (India, 2026)

-Annual running cost estimate: ₹1,500-₹3,000 budget for minor wear-and-tear or remote replacement, plus one major repair (like backlight) likely in years 4-6 of ownership.
+Annual running cost estimate: Expect to budget ₹1,500-₹3,000 for minor wear-and-tear or remote replacement at this age, plus one major repair like a backlight or power board issue is likely in years 4-6 of ownership.

 Known Issues — Reported by Real OnePlus 55” Q2 Pro TV Owners